goversap/help/docs/2020/inst/step-1.md

 Using transaction **STMS** import the transport to your system.

 !!!
 Note
     The above steps should be performed in **Central system** or **Managed system**.
-The choice is dependent on which part of the Fiori Tracker family you are installing.
+The choice is dependent on which part of the Gover family you are installing.
 Please refer to the **Location** section on the product's main page to choose the correct system role.